EYBlockchain/starlight/README.md

 ---
 ## Install via npm

-Starlight is now available on github's npm package repository!
+Starlight is now available on **github's npm package** repository!
-To install, run:
+To install, you need to make sure that `npm` is looking in that registry, not the default `npmjs`:

+`npm config set @eyblockchain:registry https://npm.pkg.github.com` <-- this sets any `@eyblockchain` packages to be installed from the github registry

-`npm i @eyblockchain/starlight`
+`npm i @eyblockchain/starlight@<latest-version>`

 Then you can import the `zappify` command like so: